πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 char array memory layout

-Let's see how the string "Hello" is laid out in memory.
+Let's look at how the string "Hello" is laid out in memory.

 char msg[6] = "Hello"; ← allocates 6 bytes (5 chars + '\0')